Index of questions;

 Yes.
-Once you are nominated to a property the landlord of that property will complete their own checks to verify the information submitted on your application form.
+Once you are nominated to a property the landlord of that property will complete their own checks to verify the information submitted on your application form and may include a home visit.
 The landlord will then give you the opportunity to view the property and allow you to decide whether or not you would like to accept it.

 Each property advertised on Keyways will have a different time-scale for being ready to view.
 This is depending upon the reason for it becoming vacant, the condition and repairs that the property will require before being let.